 CRITERIA FOR DONATING A THERAPY HORSE

-Professional Association of Therapeutic Horsemanship International Member Centers, of which Eagles’ Wings Stable is a member, depend on the generosity of horse owners to acquire horses and ponies for therapeutic riding programs.
+Certified Horsemanship Association Centers, of which Eagles’ Wings Stable is a member, depend on the generosity of horse owners to acquire horses and ponies for therapeutic riding programs.
 Today, more than 4,500 caring and devoted horses of many different breeds, ages and sizes are serving individuals with disabilities.

 Our Primary Need - A gelding of 15 hands or larger in the 8-15 yr old range.